F81nj3ct0r/cybops/WebserverLab-Documentation.md

 <br> **Pulling docker immage** <br>
 Now you will pull the apache docker image we are using to install the container on your machine.

-1. `docker pull ubuntu/apache2`
-2. `docker run -d --name apache2-container -e TZ=UTC -p 8080:80 ubuntu/apache2:2.4-21.10_beta`
+1. `docker run -d --name WebServerLab -e TZ=MST -p 80:80 ubuntu/apache2:2.4-20.04_beta `
-3. Now open a browser on your local machine and connect to the URL: ip:8080 (Use the same IP as for SSH)
+2. Now open a browser on your local machine and connect to the URL: ip:8080 (Use the same IP as for SSH)